 Place waxed paper strips along edges of serving plate.
 Place one cake layer, cut side up, on the serving plate.
 Waxed paper strips should cover the exposed part of the plate, but not be too far under the cake layer.
 Spread a very thin layer of warm ganache (about 2-3 Tbs) over cake (it will begin to soak into the cake).
 Spread cake with a layer of raspberry icing.
 Repeat with remaining 3 cake layers (I only put ganache between the 2 cut layers of cake).
 Ice entire cake with a thin crumb coat of icing.
 Refrigerate cake for 2o minutes to set slightly (optional).
 Create a smooth finish with remaining icing over entire cake (top of cake should be completely flat).

-Set aside ½ cup of the ganache.
+Set aside about 3/4 cup of the ganache.
 Drizzle top of cake with the remaining ganache, letting it drip down the sides.
 Refrigerate cake.

-When ganache on cake has set and the remaining 1/2 cup of ganache has set to a piping consistency, place remaining ganache in a pastry bag fit with a large star tip (I used Wilton 1M).
+When ganache on cake has set and the remaining ganache has set to a piping consistency (place in the refrigerator to thicken faster), spoon remaining ganache in a pastry bag fit with a large star tip (I used Wilton 1M).
 Pipe stars around the edge of cake.
 Top each star with a fresh raspberry.
 Serve cake at room temperature.

 Storage: Cake can be stored in the refrigerator or at room temperature.
 The fresh raspberries will not keep at room temperature very long, but the cake tastes best when served at room temperature (when chilled, the icing will become very firm).
 When I am making this cake ahead of time, I store it in the refrigerator, and remove it to room temperature about 3 hours before serving.